SMALL GROUP CYCLE CHALLENGES

 DESIGNED BY CYCLISTS, FOR CYCLISTS

-The routes we are designing are classic, tough and remote, but quite possibly some of the best experiences you'll have on a bike!
+The routes we have designed for this series are classic, tough and remote... but quite possibly some of the best experiences you'll have on a bike!

-These european cycle challenges will be capped at a maximum of 15 participants.
+These special European cycle challenges will be capped at a maximum of 15 participants.
 Running these challenges with lower numbers means our crew can concentrate on supporting your experience and provide coaching en-route.

 how are they different from normal trips?

-Stripped back water-stops; a roaming vehicle will provide additional water and snacks to you en-route.
+Lunch: you will be free to stop for lunch when it suits you, and a roaming vehicle will provide additional water and snacks en-route.